chmielulu/Nodebot/README.md

 ## Warning

-This is currently a Beta and it is not recommended to use it on a real Instagram account
+This is currently a Alpha and it is not recommended to use it on a real Instagram account

 ## Installation